Applications for Funding

 Project Eligibility Guidelines

-This application is intended for public service agencies that provide eligible Community Development Block Grant (CDBG) activities for low to moderate-income (LMI) individuals and households.
+This application is intended for public service, non-profit, or government agencies that provide eligible Community Development Block Grant (CDBG) activities for low to moderate-income (LMI) individuals and households.
 The project must align with at least one objective of the Consolidated Plan.
 All projects must be ready to start at the time of application.
 The project must be completed within one (1) year, and all agreements will be made with January 1 as the effective start date.
 Upon agreement execution, all eligible expenses after January 1 will be funded.
 All CDBG rules and regulations are in place even if the City and the agency have not signed an executed agreement.

 Funding is contingent upon the U.S. Department of Housing and Urban Development (HUD) approval of the City’s Annual Action Plan (AAP).
 All CDBG grants are reimbursement-based.
 Agencies should have the financial capacity to provide the proposed projects until reimbursement for eligible costs is available.